Vietnam Diplomatic Profile

 Military

-Vietnam’s closest military partners are Laos, Israel, and Philippines.
+Vietnam’s closest military partners are Laos, Philippines, and India.
 Most adversarial: China, Afghanistan, and Sudan.

 Diplomatic

-Vietnam’s closest diplomatic partners are Oman, India, and United States.
+Vietnam’s closest diplomatic partners are Oman, India, and Laos.
 Most adversarial: Kosovo, Burkina Faso, and Sudan.

 Regime Relations